Optimizing Representation in Redistricting: Dual Bounds for Partitioning Problems with Non-Convex Objectives: Redistricting Optimization Models

-Again, the $\beta$'s were drawn from historical data with an added regional distinction.
+Again, the $\beta$-values are drawn from historical data with an added regional distinction.
+The data suggests a clear difference in the effect of BVAP and HVAP in two regional areas, \emph{rim south} states and \emph{deep south states}, suggesting cultural differences in these areas.
 For rim south states (MD, VA, NC, TN): $\beta_0 = -4.194$, $\beta_b = 0.975$, and $\beta_h = 0.3$.
 On the other hand, for deep south states (AL, GA, LA, MS, SC): $\beta_0 = -4.729$, $\beta_b = 1.044$, and $\beta_h = 0.3$.
 These values see more detailed discussion in~\cite{bvap_southern} wherein this objective is heuristically explored in connection with compactness.

-Letting $\HVAP_i$ indicate the Hispanic voting age population of each node $i \in \parcels$, define a new auxiliary variable $\hypertarget{def:u}{\uu_j}$ to be the combined $\HVAP$ and $\BVAP$ score for each district $j \in \districts$ as in \eqref{obj:HVAP}.
-Model \ref{model:HVAP} expands on Model \ref{model:BR-Redistricting} by considering the Hispanic population of each district.
+Letting $\HVAP_i$ indicate the Hispanic Voting-Age-Population of each node $i \in \parcels$, redefine the auxiliary variable $\yy_j$ to be the combined $\HVAP$ and $\BVAP$ score for each district $j \in \districts$ as in \eqref{obj:HVAP}.
+The adjusted definition is given in the following set: